 Koo Jeong A’s first augmented reality project Prerequisites 7, features a collection of her pen drawings in 2D and 3D, from the artist’s book Nomos Alpha (2018) and her Instagram account.

 Jeong A, whose ephemeral works highlight seemingly unimportant everyday items, often border on the invisible.
 Her precise drawings explore the poetics of everyday life in humorous ways.
 In the medium of AR, her sketches take on new agency and in a dimension outside our physical space they become alive.

 Jeong A was named ‘2016 Artist of the Year’ by the Korean Cultural Centre UK.
 Recent solo exhibitions and commissions of her work include: ajeongkoo, Art Sonje Center, Seoul (2017); Enigma of Beginnings, Yuz Project Room at Yuz Museum, Shanghai (2016); Koo Jeong A x Wheelscape: Evertro, Everton Park, Liverpool (2015) and Oussser, Fondazione La Raia, Novi Ligure (2014).
-Jeong A lives and works everywhere.

-Get the Acute Art app
+Acute Art App

 Download our free app to explore 360° videos and experience art in virtual reality

 Discover artworks by the world’s most compelling contemporary artists, including Marina Abramović, Antony Gormley, Anish Kapoor, Jeff Koons, any many more, as well as exclusive interviews and behind-the-scenes content.